wely/DevCamp/HOL/dotnet/02-modern-cloud-apps/README.md

     List<Incident> incidents;
     using (var client = IncidentApiHelper.GetIncidentAPIClient())
     {
+        //TODO: BEGIN ADD Caching
         var results = await client.IncidentOperations.GetAllIncidentsAsync();
         Newtonsoft.Json.Linq.JArray ja = (Newtonsoft.Json.Linq.JArray)results;
         incidents = ja.ToObject<List<Incident>>();
-        //TODO: BEGIN ADD Caching
-        //##### ADD CACHING HERE #####
         //TODO: END ADD Caching
     }
     return View(incidents);
     //##### API DATA HERE #####
     ```

+    >This code will use the API call `GetAllIncidentsAsync` to retrieve an array of Json objects, and then will convert that to a list of `Incident` objects that we can use in our subsequent code.
+    >

 1. Resolve the references for `Newtonsoft.Json, IncidentAPI, IncidentAPI.Models and System.Collections.Generic`.
+Make sure you have also added the IncidentAPI namespace with
+    ```csharp
+    using IncidentAPI;
+    ```
-Make sure you have also added the IncidentAPI namespace, as  GetIAllIncidentsAsync() is an extension method which cannot be resolved automatically.
+    because GetIAllIncidentsAsync() is an extension method which cannot be resolved automatically.

 1. Change the method to be async and have the method return a Task by changing the return type to `async Task<ActionResult>`.
 The code should look like the following: